 Panel upgrades are a common request in Charlotte, driven by homeowners adding EV chargers, heat pumps, and solar systems.
-That demand has also created a situation where some contractors recommend upgrades that are not needed.
+That demand has also created a situation where some contractors recommend upgrades that aren’t needed.
 A 200-amp panel with available capacity can handle a Level 2 EV charger and most residential solar systems without any panel work.
 The question is always whether your specific panel has room, not just what the service size says.

 Charlotte’s older neighborhoods are the exception.
 Homes in Dilworth, Plaza Midwood, and parts of NoDa often still have 100-amp service.
 If yours does, an upgrade is genuinely necessary before adding high-draw equipment.
 Most newer construction across Charlotte and Mecklenburg County is already on 200-amp service and usually fine.